-Start your own Choco Polvoron Business with this tried and tested recipe.
+Start your own Mamas Choco Polvoron Recipe business with this tried and tested recipe.

 This choco polvoron recipe is ideal for small home based business.
 It has longer shelf life because your chocolate won’t melt at room temperature.
 Just store it in containers or sealed plastic and it can last long for a month.